Sitwell Cycling Club (Sitwell CC, SCC) Constitution

 The Club will hold an AGM once in every calendar year and not more than 15 months after the last AGM.
 At every AGM:

-- The Members will elect a Committee including a Chair, Vice Chair (Secretary) and Treasurer to serve until the next AGM;
+- The Members will elect a Committee consisting of a Chair, two Vice Chairs and Treasurer to serve until the next AGM;

 - The Treasurer will produce accounts of the Club for the latest financial year audited as the Committee shall decide;